Mbak-droid/CoffeeCups/README.md

 # CoffeeCupsProject
-This is a project for the course WYWM/SoftwarePathway/IntermediateWebDev
+This is a project for testing on melly.tech